madelinegarrett/Lab-15-StatsSloths-/README.md

 * Conclusion:

-I conclude that South Central has the highest volume of Avocado's in the country in comparison to the other regions, with California close behind.
+I conclude that South Central has the highest volume of avocados in the country in comparison to the other regions, with California close behind.
 This relates to the overall question because we know that there is a supply and demand so areas that are growing large amounts of avocados are doing so because of such a high demand.

 ```{r}
 #View(Adata)